hapipal/confidence/README.md

 ### Basic structure

 The configuration document starts with a simple object. key names can only contain alphanumeric characters and '_' with the '$' prefix reserved for special directives.
-Values can contain any non-object value (e.g. strings, numbers, booleans).
-Values cannot be `null` or `undefined`.
+Values can contain any non-object value (e.g. strings, numbers, booleans) as well as arrays.
+Values cannot be
+`null` or `undefined`.

 ```json